 Construction worker killed in partial collapse of Boston parking garage

 A construction worker was killed while working on the demolition of the Government Center Parking Garage in Boston on Saturday, officials said.
-The worker appeared to be in a small crane when he suffered a "substantial fall," Boston Fire Commissioner Jack Dempsey said Saturday night.
+The worker suffered a "substantial fall" when part of the parking garage collapsed, Boston Fire Commissioner Jack Dempsey said Saturday night.

-The parking garage, which is being prepared for demolition, suffered a partial collapse during the incident.
-The cause of the collapse and the fall have not yet been determined, officials said.
+The worker was identified as 51-year-old Peter Monsini, CBS Boston reports.
+Monsini was working to prepare the parking garage for demolition.
+The cause of the collapse and the fall have not yet been determined, officials said Saturday night.
+Monsini was operating a piece of machinery prior to the collapse, which one official on Saturday night referred to as a crane.

-Boston Police Captain Kelley McCormick said that the crane fell "approximately eight to nine stories."
-The identity of the worker who was killed has not yet been released.
-McCormick clarified that the crane that fell was a "smaller" worker crane and not one of the large yellow cranes that could still be seen standing Saturday night.
+Boston Police Captain Kelley McCormick said Saturday night that Monsini fell "approximately eight to nine stories."
+McCormick clarified that the crane that was believed to have fallen was a "smaller" worker crane and not one of the large yellow cranes that could still be seen standing Saturday night.

-Dempsey said that he believes the rest of the building is stable, but he is waiting for a structural engineer to make an assessment.
+Dempsey said Saturday that he believes the rest of the building is stable, but he was waiting for a structural engineer to make an assessment.

 "Any building being demolished is a dangerous scene," Dempsey said.
 "Probably more dangerous than when they're putting them up."